RevishaVas/Hotel-Management-System/README.md

-This project report presents the design and implementation of a hotel management system aimed at automating and optimizing guest room operations.
+This project presents the design and implementation of a hotel management system aimed at automating and optimizing guest room operations.
 The system features a scalable three-tier architecture and integrates essential functionalities including secure user login and registration, room inventory management, categorization of room types, dynamic pricing strategies etc. It